vHanda/vhanda.github.io/about.md

 ## License

 All blog posts are under the [Creative Commons License](http://creativecommons.org/licenses/by-nc/4.0/).
 You are free to distribute the original and remixed versions of the articles for non-commercial purposes.
-If you would like to use them commercially please contact me.
+If you would like to use them commercially please contact me